Economic history of China before 1912: Sixteen Kingdoms and Eastern Jin (304–439)

-Southern and Northern Dynasties (420–581)
+Northern and Southern Dynasties (420–581)

-The Southern and Northern Dynasties, despite constant war, largely recovered from the Wu Hu uprising.
+The Northern and Southern Dynasties largely recovered from the constant war of the 4th century and early-5th century.
 The early part of the era saw the greater part of China reunified by the native Liu Song dynasty, whose northern border extended to the Yellow River.
-The Liu Song founder and general, Liu Yu, reclaimed much of China's heartland, conquering most of the states that the Wu Hu had established in the 4th century, excluding the Xianbei state of Northern Wei.
+The Eastern Jin general and Liu Song founder, Liu Yu, reclaimed much of China's heartland through his northern expeditions.
 Under his son, China witnessed a brief period of prosperity during the Yuanjia era.
-However, a later Xianbei invasion once more confined the Chinese dynasties to the territories south of the Huai River.
+However, an invasion by the Xianbei-led Northern Wei once more confined the Chinese dynasties to the territories south of the Huai River.
+Northern Wei conquered the last of the Sixteen Kingdoms by 439, thereby unifying all of northern China.
 Henceforth, China was divided into the Northern and Southern dynasties, which developed separately; the north prospering under a new equal-field system, while the southern economy continued to develop in the fashion of Wei and Jin.
 In 589, the Sui dynasty restored native rule to northern China and reunified the country.

 Southern Dynasties

 The Yuanjia era, inaugurated by Liu Yu and his son, Emperor Wen, was a period of prosperous rule and economic growth, despite ongoing war.
 Emperor Wen was known for his frugal administration and his concern with the welfare of the people.
 Although he lacked the martial power of his father, he was an excellent economic manager.
 He reduced taxes and levies on peasants and encouraged them to settle in areas that had been reconquered by his father.
 He reduced the power of wealthy landowners and increased the taxable population.
 He also enacted a system of reviewing the performance of civil servants.
 As a result of his policies, China experienced an era of prosperity and economic recovery.

 During the Yuanjia era, the Chinese developed the co-fusion process of steel manufacturing, which involved melting cast iron and wrought iron together to create steel, increasing the quality and production volume of Chinese iron.

 Towards the end of Emperor Wen's reign, the Xianbei state of Northern Wei began to strengthen, and decisively defeated an attempt by Emperor Wen to destroy it.
 Following this victory, Wei launched repeated incursions into the northern provinces, finally capturing them in 468.

 The economic prosperity of southern China continued after Liu Song's fall and was greatest during the succeeding Liang dynasty, which briefly reconquered the North with 7,000 troops under the command of general Chen Qingzhi.
 The Liang emperor, Emperor Wu, gave a grant of 400 million coins to Buddhist monasteries, indicating the amount of wealth present in the south.
 It was recorded that during his reign, the city of Nanjing had a population of up to 1.4 million, exceeding that of Han-era Luoyang.
-The Southern Dynasties' economy eventually declined after the disastrous sacking of Nanjing by the barbarian general Hou Jin.
+The Southern Dynasties' economy eventually declined after the disastrous sacking of Nanjing by the barbarian general Hou Jing.